Smoren/molecular-ts/README.md

 3. **Connection limit map** shows the maximum number of links for particles of each type.
 4. **Connection limit matrix** shows the maximum number of connections that particles of each type can have with particles of different types.
 5. **Tensor of influence on neighbors links** shows how particles of type A affect the maximum link lengths of particles of type B with particles of type C.

+The main goal of this project is to study self-organizing systems and explore configurations in which conditions for spontaneous emergence of artificial life will be present.

 ## Demo